 “Consumers crave delicious ways to enjoy nutritious meals and snacks, and USBHC delivers new boosts of blue throughout the year to meet their needs,” said Jennifer Sparks, Vice President of Marketing and Communications at USHBC.
 “Partnering with health professionals and trusted voices like the Academy of Nutrition and Dietetics and SmartBrief this month allows us to showcase how versatile blueberries can be.”

 # # #

 About the U.S. Highbush Blueberry Council

-Established in 2000, the U.S. Highbush Blueberry Council (USHBC) is a federal agriculture research and promotion program with independent oversight from the United States Department of Agriculture (USDA).
-USHBC represents blueberry growers and packers in North and South America who market their blueberries in the United States and overseas, and works to promote the growth and well-being of the entire blueberry industry.
-USHBC was established by blueberry growers and currently has 2,500 growers, packers and importers.
-USHBC is committed to providing blueberries that are grown, harvested, packed and shipped in clean, safe environments.
-Learn more at ushbc.org
+The U.S. Highbush Blueberry Council is an agriculture promotion group, representing blueberry growers and packers in North and South America who market their blueberries in the United States and overseas, and works to promote the growth and well-being of the entire blueberry industry.
+The blueberry industry is committed to providing blueberries that are grown, harvested, packed and shipped in clean, safe environments.
+Learn more at blueberry.org.